-The OHSC has a governing body of 23 undergraduate and graduate students, subdivided into 3 subcommittees: Fundraising & Community Outreach, Networking & Student Engagement, and Communications Teams.
+The OHSC has a governing body of 23 undergraduate and graduate students.
+Along with our President and Vice President teams, the OHSC is subdivided into 3 subcommittees: Fundraising & Community Outreach, Networking & Student Engagement, and Communications Teams.
 See below for additional information on the objectives of each subcommittee and its members.

 The Networking & Student Engagement Team